dailycal-projects/grades/README.md

 # Grades

-Parse and explore UC Berkeley grade distribution data from [Cal Answers](http://calanswers.berkeley.edu/).
+Explore UC Berkeley grade distribution data from [Cal Answers](http://calanswers.berkeley.edu/).

+This project contains the data and processing code used to generate the Daily Cal's [interactive graphic](http://projects.dailycal.org/grades/) about the most difficult departments on campus.

 ## Requirements